Aims and Objectives

 - Enhance the health and social outcomes for children, young people and families living with HIV

 - Reduce the isolation of children and young people living with HIV

 - Ensure the voices of children, young people and families living with HIV are present in service and practice development

 - Reduce the stigma faced by children, young people and families living with HIV

 - Facilitate knowledge about HIV and thus empower young people with HIV to become more independent.

 - Ongoing support for the CHIVA Youth Committee, their active involvement in CHIVA events and the development of CHIVA’s work

 - Developing and updating standards of care for the treatment of children and families with HIV

 - Promoting issues relevant to children infected or affected by HIV, including perinatal mother-to-infant transmission of HIV

-- Providing a resource for relevant national organisations, such as the Department of Health, Commissioning Authorities, Royal Colleges (such as RCPCH, RCOG, RCN), Health Protection Agency and BHIVA
+- Providing a resource for relevant national organisations, such as the Department of Health, Commissioning Authorities, Royal Colleges (such as RCPCH, RCOG, RCN), Public Health England and BHIVA

 - Recognising and promoting the multidisciplinary support that is required by children and families living with HIV

 - Encouraging service providers to use the quality standards for audit, clinical governance and to inform local commissioning authorities

 - Highlighting the needs of adolescents with HIV and promoting good practice for transitional care to adult services